+In Area 45 there are approximately 260 older single-family residences, duplexes or triplexes on parcels that are zoned for higher density development or commercial use.
+As demand for housing increases it is likely that many of these will be torn down and higher density development will be built.
 The commercial land model, developed by the King County Department of Assessments, Commercial Department, was considered and contributed to the land valuation of parcels zoned LR1, LR2, LR3.
-For parcels with commercial zoning densities greater than LR3, such as MR(M1), NC1-30, NC1-40, and greater, parcels with these higher zonings that allow apartments, commercial buildings, mixed use, etcetera, all land analysis was provided by the Commercial Department (Commercial land values range from \$240 to \$375 per square foot, depending on zoning and location.
-More information can be found in the Commercial Area 17 report.).
-In Area 44 there are over 350 older single family residences, duplexes or triplexes on parcels that are zoned for higher density development or commercial use.
-Parcels with potential multiple building sites or have commercial development potential are coded as "Interim Use" for their Highest and Best Use as Improved.
-As demand for housing increases it is likely that many of these will be torn down and higher density development will be built.
+Parcels with commercial zoning densities greater than LR3, such as MR(M1), NC1-30, NC1-40, and greater, that allow apartments, commercial buildings, mixed use, etcetera, were equalized and valued using commercial land values.
+(Commercial land values range from \$165 to \$500 per square foot, depending on zoning and location).